Ritvik-project/Etherium-beg-project/README.md

 }
 ```
-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar, and then click on the ".sol" button.
+To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar, and then click on the "Project.sol" button.
+Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the "MyToken-Project.sol" contract from the dropdown menu, and then click on the "Deploy" button.
+Once the contract is deployed, you can interact with it by calling the mint or burn function.
+Click on the "MyToken" contract in the left-hand sidebar, and then click on the "mint" function to.

 ## Authors